xKurty06/Pacman-Java/README.md

-# Pacman-Java
+# Pollen Panic (Pacman-Java)

-A modern, feature-rich Pacman game written in Java using Swing.
+A modern, feature-rich Pacman-inspired game with a butterfly and bee theme, written in Java using Swing.

+> **Theme:**
+> - The main character is a butterfly (replacing Pacman).
+> - The enemies are bees (replacing ghosts).
+> - The pellets are pollen, and the powerups are flowers.
+> - The maze walls are designed to look like honeycomb blocks.
+> - All models and sprites (butterfly, bees, pollen, flowers, leaves walls) are custom-made by Jossanah Ellaine Peji.

 > **This project was created by a group of 5 students from section BSCS 1-2 (A.Y.
 2024-2025) to fulfill our final requirement in Computer Programming II (DCIT23), under Ms. Lourielene Baldomero.**